A: Yes, artists from any country may apply.

 A: Yes, artists from any artistic discipline/practice may apply.
 This includes visual artists, filmmakers, writers, theater artists, performance artists, composers, musicians, choreographers, traditional artists, etc.

 A: Any threat of persecution or violence due to an artist’s practice, identity, or beliefs would qualify.
-This includes intimidation, harassment, repression, censorship, unjust punishment and violence arising out of an artist’s work, and/or exercise of her/his fundamental human rights.
+This includes intimidation, harassment, repression, censorship, unjust punishment and violence arising out of an artist’s work, and/or exercise of their fundamental human rights.
 APF may also make a limited number of awards to artists facing general insecurity, instability, or civil conflict that affects the whole population of a country or region.

 A: No, the APF does not award fellowships based on financial need alone, and it does not fund individual art projects and/or programs.
-Also note: The APF does not provide emergency COVID-19 relief (see Alternative Resources).

 A: No, APF does not award fellowships to students seeking financial support to continue their academic studies.